MaestroError/html-strings-affixer/README.md

 - check - Checks folder and gives report with files and count of found strings
 - clear-log - If you use log_folder config, logs are generated. this command clear all log files

 Some configs you can pass as arguments, use `hsa [command] --help` to read more about command.

+### Replace command
+-allowed string
+        allowed file types, separated by commas -detailed
+        If true, detailed report printed
+  -file string
+        Use this argument to run command only on one file -folder string
+        Folder to scan
+  -force
+        If true, git status check is ignored
+  -only string
+        Methods to use while parsing, separated by commas.
+Available: text, placeholder, alt, title, hashtag -prefix string
+        New prefix for strings
+  -suffix string
+        New suffix for strings

 ### To Do